Adaptive Bitrate Streaming: What it Is and How the ABR Algorithm Works [2024 Update]

 2. Initial Startup

-Before a video player can begin playback, it downloads a manifest file that describes the video chunks and bitrates available.
-This manifest file— the .m3u8 playlist for HLS and media presentation description (MPD) for DASH—contains the information that makes up a streaming profile, which we’ll cover later on.
+Before a video player can begin playback, it downloads a manifest file that describes the video chunks and ABR bitrates available.
+To enable adaptive bitrate streaming, streamers need the ability to generate M3U8 files.
+M3U8 files contain plain text that specifies the locations of media files, either through absolute URLs or relative paths.
+This manifest file contains the .m3u8 playlist for HLS and media presentation description (MPD) for DASH – which in turn contains the information that makes up a streaming profile.
+But we will cover that later on.

 The video player can simply use the manifest as a guide to request the video assets that are most suitable for the user’s device and connection.
 Then, it begins playback immediately when there’s enough media content available in the local buffer.